mattermost/docs/source/administration/telemetry.rst

   - to help improve the quality of Mattermost software and related services
   - to make design decisions for future releases

+Participation is optional and you can opt out at any time.

 Security Fix Alert Feature
 --------------------------

 New threats to system security constantly arise.
 To alert you of relevant, high priority security updates, Mattermost servers are configured to share anonymous deployment information with Mattermost Inc. so that we can provide appropriate alerts.

+The following data is collected once every 24 hours: Mattermost server version, server operating system and database type, number of teams, number of user logins in the last 24 hours, and the ID of the Amazon Cloudfront server used for telemetry data.

 To opt out, disable the feature in **System Console > Notifications > Email > Enable Security Alerts**.
 When the feature is disabled, you will not receive any security alerts.

-The following data is collected once every 24 hours:

- - Mattermost server version
- - server operating system and database type
- - number of teams
- - number of user logins in the last 24 hours
- - the ID of the Amazon Cloudfront server used for telemetry data

 Error and Diagnostics Reporting Feature
 ---------------------------------------

-Error and diagnostic data is collected for the following purposes:

-  - to add improvements to Mattermost software that are specific to your usage and deployment patterns, including identifying security and reliability issues
-  - to analyze and fix software problems
-  - to help improve the quality of Mattermost software and related services
-  - to make design decisions for future releases
+Error and diagnostic data is collected for the following purposes: to add improvements to Mattermost software that are specific to your usage and deployment patterns, including identifying security and reliability issues;  to analyze and fix software problems; to help improve the quality of Mattermost software and related services; and to make design decisions for future releases.

-To opt out, disable the feature in **System Console > General > Logging > Enable Error and Diagnostics Reporting**.

 The following data is collected after an error event: